Back to Blog

 It takes time and effort to build a genuine community, something our Common Call grantees know all too well.
 You cannot manufacture understanding or empathy, which is why these organisations stand out as examples of Black-led organisations leading change through community-centred approaches.
 They know their work matters and we know systemic change must happen for these organisations to thrive to their fullest potential.

-In our upcoming report, we examine the state of Black-led organisations and how Common Call is helping them make a positive impact.
+In our report, Stories from the Frontline, we examine the state of Black-led organisations and how Common Call is helping them make a positive impact.